This section contains information determining ownership or control interest.

 A company incorporated outside New Zealand is an overseas person regardless of who owns or controls it.

 Section 6(4) and 6(5) of the Overseas Investment Act 2005 defines 25% (or more) ownership or control interests.

-Regulation 33(1) of the Overseas Investment Regulations 2005 exempts certain situations relevant to ownership and control, such as:
+The Overseas Investment Regulations 2005 exempt certain situations relevant to ownership and control, such as:

-- the replacement of a trustee with an overseas person trustee.
+- the replacement of a trustee with an overseas person trustee (regulation 40(a).

 If an overseas person has 24.9% ownership of a company that holds sensitive land, but the overseas person is given the power to appoint 50% of the directors of the company under the company's constitution, then consent is required for the acquisition by the company.
 In order to determine whether a transaction will increase an existing 25% (or more) ownership or control interest in "B", one must determine whether:

 - the person will have a beneficial entitlement to more of B's securities than they already hold

 - the person will control the composition of a larger proportion of B's governing body, and

 - the person will be able to exercise more voting power at a meeting of B.

 Where one or more of these factors increases, and the others remain the same, then the transaction will result in an increase in an existing 25% (or more) ownership or control interest.